A Talk given to the Leicester Secular Society on 13th May, 2007

 So what else is there?
 The historical fact of the matter is that the only political movement that has ever had any serious success against capitalism is Marxist socialism, especially in Russia and China.
 That these societies and others have reverted to capitalism is not surprising.
 In Europe in its early days capitalism had many setbacks, e.g. the overthrow of bourgeois city states in Northern Italy and the collapse of the Commonwealth regime in Britain.
 The socialist transition to communism is likely to be as erratic and messy as was the triumph of capitalism over feudalism, a process still underway in the world today.

+The starting point in renewing the socialist project is a critical assessment of the Marxist revolutionary movement up to now and the further development of its revolutionary theory and practice.
 Historically it was the Bolsheviks in Russia and the communist parties in the Third, Communist International flowing from the October Revolution of 1917 and then Maoism that have made great revolutionary breakthroughs.
 Other oppositional variants of Marxism, particularly Trotskyism and revisionism (e.g. Eurocommunism), practice social democratic politics and have been complete failures.
 They are historical dead ends.
 These oppositional “Marxists” never tire of denouncing the “crimes” of Stalin and Mao and in so doing help to discredit socialism.
 Well, the truth of the matter is that some terrible things happened in the Soviet Union and People’s China but it is also true, as already pointed out, that some very wonderful advances were achieved by the working people in these societies.
 The point is, which is more important?
 The successes of socialist construction or the failures?
 If we consider that the balance sheet is negative then we might as well consign Marxism to the dustbin of history.
 After all, the Russian and Chinese revolutions were large- scale attempts at social transformation involving hundreds of millions of people.
 We cannot wipe the slate clean and start again.
 Serious revolutionaries must build on what has been achieved so far, by further developing the positive aspects of the revolutionary experience and discarding the negative aspects.
 The vitality of the Marxist-Leninist-Maoist revolutionary tradition is demonstrated in Nepal and India today where mass revolutionary movements are making serious challenges to reactionary regimes.

 Following the success of the October Revolution in Russia the centre of revolutionary struggle shifted to the less developed, imperialistically dominated countries where revolutionary theory and practice did develop, especially in China.
 In the advanced, capitalist imperialist countries, such as Britain, Marxism has not developed.
 In Britain the Marxist movement always was weak with strong reformist tendencies and has become even more so.
 In the last twenty years we have seen the break-up of the Communist Party of Great Britain and the disappearance of most of the Trotskyite organizations which emerged in the sixties and seventies.
 Marxism of any sort in Britain is heading towards extinction.